ProFormA/taskxml/whitepaper.md

         </xs:unique>
     </xs:element>

-The model-solution element includes or links a single model-solution to a task.
+The model-solution element links one single model-solution to a task.
 Each instance/solution must have a (task) unique string in its “id” attribute.
-The model-solution can be directly embedded into the XML file or attached in an extra file within the zip archive (cf. “The file part”).
+The model-solution must refer to one or more files using the filerefs/fileref tag.
 The optional attribute “comment” can be used for additional information, for example if more than one model solution is provided it can be explained why there are several solutions.